 LinkedIn InMail vs Connection Requests: Which Gets Better Response Rates?

-The answer isn't straightforward because InMail and connection requests serve fundamentally different purposes in your outreach strategy.
-InMail lets you message anyone on LinkedIn without connecting first—ideal for reaching senior executives who ignore connection requests.
-Connection requests build your network organically and create long-term relationship opportunities.
+InMail and connection requests aren’t competing versions of the same thing — they serve fundamentally different purposes.
+InMail lets you message anyone on LinkedIn without connecting first, which is ideal for reaching senior executives who never accept cold requests.
+Connection requests build your network organically and create long-term relationship opportunities that pay off over months.
+Before the data, here’s exactly what each offers and where it fits.

 How it works: You send a connection request with an optional 300-character note.
 If they accept, you can message freely.
 If they ignore it, you can’t message them without InMail.